brownie-mix/react-mix/README.md

     Brownie environment is ready.
     ```

-    Alternatively, to run on Kovan, set the network flag to kovan
+    Alternatively, to run on a testnet, set the network flag to e.g. kovan

     ```bash
     $ brownie console --network kovan